abhi93shekJha/python_concepts/python_generators.md

 # Generators in python
+- It is an special type of iterator.
 - For faster iteration.
 Faster because they only compute next value when requested.
 - range(100) is created using generator.
 I have created a custom range below for understanding.
 - A generator is always an iterator, an iterator may or may not be a generator (for example list, or tuple are not generators).
 - A generator is created using "yield" keyword. "yield" pauses the current function and returns the current value, when next is called on that function.
 - Using "yield" keeps only the current value in the memory forgetting about previous values, making it no space consuming and faster as compared to using a list or other similar data structures.
+- When next is called or when using a for loop on a generator, it runs the generator till yield and saves its state.
+After this when again it is called(using for loop or next), it process the remaing code after and before yield and again returns at yield saving it's state there.
 - Example of a generator is shown below.
 ### Note:
 - for i in range(100), here, this for loop internally calls next() on the range generator one after another.